areddy548/kubectl-role/README.md

 4. Wait for Action to come into **Normal** state and click on **Run Action** Button to run the playbook

 5. Check the logs by clicking on **Jobs** in side menu.
-Currently running job will be on top of the list, Once job come to **Complated** state with out any error you can check results.
+Currently running job will be on top of the list, Once job come to **Completed** state with out any error you can check results.

 **Results** :